skronheim/Project-4/README.md

 - Spotify dataset
 -- K-Means to cluster songs based on characteristics and return recommendations based on an input song -- Neural network to figure out whether a song is likely to be popular; should take in the original input song as well as the recommendations
+-- Neural network to output a track genre depending on the characteristics given ('danceability','energy','loudness','mode','speechiness','acousticness','instrumentalness')